Sherri Papini kidnapping hoax: Background

-Sherri Louise Graeff was born on June 11, 1982.
+Sherri Louise Graeff was born on June 11, 1982, and grew up in Mount Shasta, California.
 She married Keith Papini in October 2009.
 The couple have two children together, one son and one daughter.
 On March 3, 2022, the day on which Sherri was arrested on federal charges, the couple separated.
 In April 2022, a few days after Sherri pleaded guilty to fraud charges, Keith filed for divorce from his wife and for sole custody of their children.

 Disappearance and claims

 On November 2, 2016, Sherri's husband Keith Papini returned from work to find her not at home.
 He eventually found her cell phone and earbuds at an intersection about a mile away.

 According to Shasta County Sheriff Tom Bosenko, in interviews Papini said she was held by two Hispanic women who took steps to keep their faces hidden from her, either by wearing masks or by keeping Papini's head covered.
 Papini was branded on her right shoulder during her purported captivity with the word EXODUS.
 When investigators questioned Sherri at a later date, she claimed that it looked like a verse from the Book of Exodus.
 According to a statement by her husband Keith Papini, Sherri was physically abused during her captivity, had her nose broken and her hair cut off, and weighed 87 lb when she was released.

 At that time, the sheriff said it was still an active investigation and authorities were "looking for a dark-colored SUV with two Hispanic females armed with a handgun."
 Detectives had authored close to 20 search warrants, including some in Michigan, and said they were examining cellphone records, bank accounts, email, and social media profiles.
 The FBI provided assistance in the case.

-Papini was found with both male and female DNA on her, neither of which matched her nor her husband.
+Papini was found with both male and female DNA on her, which matched neither her nor her husband.
 The FBI ran the samples through the Combined DNA Index System (CODIS) and found no matches.
 In March 2022, it was reported that DNA found on her clothing matched that of an ex-boyfriend, James Reyes, who confirmed that Papini stayed with him at his residence in Southern California during the time she was allegedly kidnapped.